 If I directly inflict pain I do feel it.
-I have tried pulling my fingers with pliers - it hurt!
-When pain happens through 'unawareness' I don't get any signals.
-I have tried to manage pain, and so far I have been able to train myself to ignore it - I have allowing wasps to sting me or to walk through nettles for 'fun'.
+I have tried crushing my fingers with pliers - it hurts!
+When pain happens through unawareness I don't get any signals.

-My taste sensation is gone - I ate hot chillies and seeds during a meal with a friend where I was solely concentrating on the conversation and I didn't notice I was eating chillies.
+My taste sensation has gone.
+I ate hot chillies and seeds during a meal with a friend where I was solely concentrating on the conversation and I didn't notice I was eating chillies.
 I can usually recognise what I am eating from its texture, but the taste is meaningless.
 The simple act of eating brings strong discomfort to my lips and to the roof of my mouth.
 Swallowing food is generally uncomfortable and I often need to use learned strategies such as lowering my chin to my chest to overcome the swallowing difficulties.
-Some people ask "So, does nothing taste of anything?"... my response is "Everything tastes of nothing".
-It's a subtle word play - but it very accurately describes the feeling I have when eating.
+Some people ask "So, does nothing taste of anything?", my response is "Everything tastes of nothing."
+It's a subtle word play, but it describes more accurately the feeling I have when eating.
 I could take the negative approach of thinking nothing tastes nice, but I'd rather stick with the outcome that nothing tastes bad!
-In 2018 I ate a deep fried Mars bar in Glasgow, I'm glad to say I didn't like it - the truth is that it was the texture / difficulty in swallowing which I struggled with, not the taste.
+In 2018 I ate a deep fried Mars bar in Glasgow, I'm glad to say I didn't like it, the truth is that it was the texture / difficulty in swallowing which I struggled with, not the taste.

-My touch sensation is impaired - I cannot distinguish between wet and dry towels on the washing line.
-I have reduced left hand dexterity - manipulating coins in a purse is almost impossible with my left hand.
+My touch sensation is impaired.
+I cannot distinguish between wet and dry towels on the washing line.
+I have reduced left hand dexterity, manipulating coins in a purse is almost impossible with my left hand.
 Cutting fingernails on either hand with clippers is very clumsy.
-I have significantly impaired ability to write legibly with my right hand (I am indeed right-handed), I haven't signed my name the same twice in succession since my RTC.
+I have significantly impaired ability to write legibly with my right hand, I haven't signed my name the same twice in succession since my RTC.

 I get much general anxiety, resulting in predicaments such as paranoia over wallet / phone whereabouts.
 I check, then re-check, followed by a further check.
-I try to convince myself that 'it's fine', but this doesn't bring me the satisfaction that I get from checking it.
+I try to convince myself that it's fine, but this doesn't bring me the satisfaction that I get from checking it.
 When I review draft emails before sending, I find significant mistakes, not that much in spelling or grammar, which I think is expected.
 I'll find things like saying future when I meant past, or singular when I meant multiple.
-Instinct may suggest it's a mistake anyone could make - but I find it time and again, on maybe 50% of emails.
+Instinct may suggest they're mistakes anyone could make, but I find it time and again, on maybe 50% of emails.
 I would take photos on my phone of my key in the front door lock to re-assure me that I had locked the door when I went out, otherwise I'd have to march back to check it (I did this many times).

 Ruth and I had wanted to visit our family in Portugal, but were uncertain about how I would cope with flying.
-The solution was to buy cheap RyanAir return tickets to Dublin from Manchester, we didn't even leave Dublin airport, but we had established that I wasn't likely to suffer an anxiety problem when travelling to Portugal.
+The solution was to buy cheap RyanAir return tickets to Dublin from Manchester airport (near home).
+We didn't even leave Dublin airport, but we had established that I wasn't likely to suffer an anxiety problem when travelling to Portugal.

-Spatial awareness - I used to be fantastic at 'directions'.
+Spatial awareness - I used to be fantastic at finding my way around new places, typically when on holiday.
 It took me over a week in July 2017 to remember that the toilets in the new office building I was working at were a simple left when exiting the office door.
-I first became aware on a weekend break in York in 2016 when I went out several times in the day and evening and didn't walk too far, but I had no idea how to return to the hotel.
-It wasn't just a case of not knowing if it's the 'second or third left' - I couldn't recall if my target destination was north, south east or west.
+I first became aware on a weekend break in York in 2016 when I went out several times in the day and evening and didn't walk too far but I had no idea how to return to the hotel.
+It wasn't just a case of not knowing if it's the second or third left, I couldn't recall if my target destination was north, south east or west.

-Short term memory deficiencies seem to drive lots of people crazy, but not me, since I have faith in my coping strategies.
-I draw an analogy to far-sightedness, where people accept they can read the words on an advertising hoarding thirty metres away but can't read the restaurant menu in front of their eyes - people simply pop on their reading glasses and cope with it.
-With short term-memory problems, many people often can't reconcile how they can remember events from their school years but can't remember what they had set out to do 'this morning'.
-I have learned that short-term memory and long-term memory is managed by different areas of the brain, which typically deteriorate at differing rates in 'normal life', or more rapidly following at TBI.
-I refuse to be frustrated by short-term memory problems any more than being frustrated at not being able to read a book without glasses.
+Short term memory deficiencies seem to drive lots of people crazy, but not me since I have faith in my coping strategies.
+I draw an analogy to far-sightedness, where people accept they can read the words on an advertising hoarding thirty metres away but can't read the restaurant menu in front of their eyes.
+In this circumstance people simply pop on their reading glasses and cope with it.
+With short term-memory problems many people often can't reconcile how they can remember events from their school years but can't remember what they had set out to do that morning.
+I have learned that short-term memory and long-term memory is managed by different areas of the brain, which typically deteriorate at differing rates in normal life, or more rapidly following a TBI.
+I refuse to be frustrated by short-term memory problems any more than being frustrated at not being able to read a book without reading glasses.

-I would say I'm about 80% of where I was before and never expect to reach 85%, let alone 90%.
+I would say I'm about 80% of where I was before my TBI and never expect to reach 85%, let alone 90%.
 To express matters a little differently...
-I expect I will never fully recover, but I have about 80% of my old faculties, and some newer, perhaps better ones.
+I expect I will never fully recover, but I have about 80% of my old faculties and some newer, perhaps better ones.